Anemia During

 – Have a heavy pre-pregnancy menstrual flow

-Anemia is a blood disorder that many pregnant women , although it can occur in non-pregnant individuals as well.
+Anemia is a blood disorder that many pregnant women experience, although it can occur in non-pregnant individuals as well.
 If you are pregnant and think you may have anemia, it is important to speak with your doctor to get a diagnosis.
 Some symptoms of anemia are also indicative of other conditions, so it is best to get checked out by a professional.
 Some common symptoms of anemia are:

 – Feeling tired or weak

-– Progressive paleness of the
+– Progressive paleness of the skin

 – Rapid heartbeat